 (One can also simply crop the cube, see the Tutorials for instructions.)

 The spectral dimension of the cube sometimes suffers from edge effects due to the observation and/or poor telluric correction.
-The spectral edges of the cube can be trimmed using the Cut tool.
+The spectral edges of the cube can be trimmed using the Trim tool.
 In the M82 case, we will trim the long wavelength edge at about 158.4 µm.
-Select File  Save cube  Cut, and identify the spectral region to keep by clicking and dragging over a region in wavelength space:
+Select File  Save cube  Trimmed, and identify the spectral region to keep by clicking and dragging over a region in wavelength space: